fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-The percentage of replicas to scale in.
+The percentage of scale to reduce.

 </dd>
 </dl>